 COVID-19 and the maritime sector

-Additional requirements have been imposed to contain and control the spread of COVID-19.
+New Zealand’s maritime border will reopen to foreign-flagged vessels, including cruise ships, at 11:59pm 31 July 2022.
+Details of any updates to the requirements that have been imposed to contain and control the spread of COVID-19 will be provided as they become available.
 Read more on the COVID-19: Maritime sector page.